Ladder99/ladder99/docs/source/setting-up-devices.rst

 Setting Up Devices
 *******************

 A configuration of devices is called a 'setup', and is defined in the ``setups`` folder.

-#.
-Copy data files into named volumes for Docker

-   ``ccs-pa`` in this case refers to the subdirectory in ``setups``, which contains the data files.
+Ladder99 comes with a print & apply machine as an example - let's look at that.
+Check the files in setups/ccs-pa -

    .. code:: console

-      shell/adapter/copy ccs-pa
-      shell/agent/copy ccs-pa
+      tree setups/ccs-pa

    .. note::